Devon EX7 0NS

 OverallRead overall summary

-This inspection took place on 19 and 21 December 2016 and was unannounced.
-The inspection was carried out by one adult social care inspector.
-Prior to the inspection we reviewed the information we had about the service, including safeguarding information and notifications of events the service is required by law to send us.
-The provider completed a Provider Information Return (PIR).
-This is a form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.
+This inspection took place on 12 and 13 March 2018 and the first day was unannounced.
+One adult social care inspector carried out this inspection.
+Prior to the inspection we reviewed the information we had about the service, including notifications of events the service is required by law to send us.

 To view the latest inspection report compiled by the CQC please click here »